 Low degree of crop diversification (< 0.35): Only one tehsil (Farsabahar) of the study area are falls under the low degree of crop diversification.

 Variability of the degree of crop diversification among three categories is closely influenced by the soil moisture, soil characteristics, amount of rainfall received, the accessibility of the arable land, the availability of irrigation facilities and the technology developed by the villagers in the study area.
 The tehsils of the study area which have a high degree of crop diversification are generally found due to a combination of factors including the need to mitigate risks, improve livelihoods, and enhance ecosystem services.
-Farmers of the study area adopt crop diversification to reduce the impact of climate shocks, market fluctuations and pests, while also aiming to increase household income and improve dietary intake.
+Farmers of the study area adopted crop diversification to reduce the impact of climate shocks, market fluctuations and pests, while also aiming to increase household income and improve dietary intake.
 Additionally, crop diversification among farmers is influenced by government policies, access to resources such as irrigation and credit, and the availability of diverse seed varieties.
 The main significance of a map showing the level of crop diversification is helps us for future planning as well as to development of agriculture.

 Fig. no. 04: Crop Diversification Index of the study area by Gibbs-Marin Method (1962)